BIO00066I Workshop 3

 1.1 Technical skills

-We will learn some new R plotting skills:
+And we will learn some new R plotting skills

 • facet_wrap a method to plot one variable split up over different treatments (or chromosomes, or days, or replicates)